AWS News Blog

 Then I finalize the revision:

 I showed you how to create a datashare and a dataset, and to publish a product using the console.
-If you are publishing multiple products and/or making regular revisions, you can automate all of these steps using the AWS Command Line Interface (CLI) and the Amazon Data Exchange APIs.
+If you are publishing multiple products and/or making regular revisions, you can automate all of these steps using the AWS Command Line Interface (AWS CLI) and the Amazon Data Exchange APIs.

 Initial Data Products